Dipolar optimal control of entangled current states: Controlability of the system

-Our initial state $\ket{\Psi_0}$ has even parity under inversion symmetry (see End Matter for further details).
+Our initial state $\ket{\Psi_0}$ has even parity under inversion symmetry (see Appendix \ref{ap:symmetricgs} for a detailed proof).
 Therefore, for those systems in which the restrictions due to the symmetry apply, only the symmetric (even parity) subspace is reachable via dipolar QOC.
-In this case, the upper bound for the fidelity in preparing an EC state defined by $\Omega$ is
+In this case, the upper bound for the fidelity is

 An additional symmetry applies to systems with both even and odd numbers of sites: reflection across the $xy$ plane, corresponding to the transformation $z\to -z$.
-In contrast to inversion symmetry, this reflection does not affect the controllability of the system as all states have even parity under this transformation.
+In contrast to inversion symmetry, this reflection does not affect the controllability of the system, as all states have even parity under this transformation.